Background and philosophy

 All of our wines are made from grapes grown organically in the soils best suited to each variety, and our entire harvest is processed and bottled on the estate.

-Its inception in 1982 the Domaine des Balisiers has been committed to organic wine-making.
+Ever Since its inception in 1982 the Domaine des Balisiers has been committed to organic wine-making.
 Since 2005 its vineyards have been cultivated in accordance with biodynamic principles.
 To this day it remains Switzerland’s largest producer of organic wines.

 Deliberately low yields.